chinchalinchin/scrilla/README.md

 1. add different price_managers and stat_managers besides AlphaVantage and Quandl.
 Find API service for options quotes.

-2. Rejigger moving averages algorithm (calculation and plotting) to accept current snapshot of moving averages and print bar graph (already does this), or accept a history of moving averages and created a line plot with several labeled serieses (moving average algorithm returns the sample data correctly, need to configure plotting of sample data now).

-3. Rejigger GUI to have DateWidgets to select dates in GUI and take advantage of the new date filtering functionality.
+2. Rejigger GUI to have DateWidgets to select dates in GUI and take advantage of the new date filtering functionality.

-4. [Free Icons](https://streamlineicons.com/) for GUI.
+3. [Free Icons](https://streamlineicons.com/) for GUI.
 Verify licensing terms.

-5. Cancel button needs to exit application when prompting user for API keys.
+4. Cancel button needs to exit application when prompting user for API keys.

-6. Return None instead of False when errors are encountered in methods, so methods can have strict typing.
+5. Return None instead of False when errors are encountered in methods, so methods can have strict typing.
 Better for documentation!

-7. set up argument parsing for Investment Mode so user doesn't have to change .env variable to use Investment Mode from cli.
+6. set up argument parsing for Investment Mode so user doesn't have to change .env variable to use Investment Mode from cli.

-8. Hook up 'Optimize' widget to optimize subject to constraint.
+7. Hook up 'Optimize' widget to optimize subject to constraint.

-9. Use fundamentals API from Alpha Vantage to calculate things like EBITBA, Enterprise Value, Price to Earnings, etc.
+8. Use fundamentals API from Alpha Vantage to calculate things like EBITBA, Enterprise Value, Price to Earnings, etc.

-10. Create functions for calculation and plotting of yield curve.
+9. Create functions for calculation and plotting of yield curve.
 Relevant FRED symbols:
     - DFF = Effective Federal Funds Rate<br>
     - DTB3 = 3 Month Treasury<br>
     - DGS5 = 5 Year Treasury Constant Maturity<br>